Downtown Height Study

 • What are the positive or negative impacts of additional building height in different locations throughout Downtown?

-We will use answers to these questions from the community, combined with information from experts in the field and best practices from other communities to make necessary amendments to the Official Plan and create updates to the downtown built form standards.
+We are using feedback from the community, combined with information from experts in the field and best practices from other communities to make a necessary amendment to the Official Plan and create updates to the downtown built form standards.

 Contact us for more information or to share your thoughts with the project team directly.